 Look at your spending to figure out where your money is going and if you need to start budgeting so you’ll have enough savings for retirement.

-“I often see couples unaware of each other’s spending habits until they create a budget,” said Dolph Janis, income strategist at Clear Income Strategies Group.
+“I often see couples unaware of each other’s spending habits until they create a budget,” said Dolph Janis, owner and founder of Clear Income Strategies Group.
 So have a serious talk with your spouse about establishing spending controls and setting aside funds for your future.

 2. Lengthen Your Long-Term Plan

 These days, some people who retire in their 60s live until they’re 90 years old.
 That’s a 30-year gap of time you’ll need to fill with meaningful experiences and, well, money.
 Don’t retire without knowing what you want to do with the rest of your life — and how you’ll afford it.
 Start preparing a retirement plan that will last you decades.

 Automate savings each month to increase your retirement contributions without much effort.
 Not only is it one of the best ways to save for retirement, but automating savings is a less painful way to save — and you’ll hardly notice the money is missing.

 The golden rule of personal finance is to pay yourself first, and it’s especially important when it comes to saving for retirement.
 It’s the most effective way to build a large nest egg.
 So before you pay the mortgage or any other bill, put some money directly into your retirement fund.